realrate/Causing/education.md

 Out final variable of interest are the wages.

 Note that in Sympy some operators are special, e.g. Max() instead of max().
+The obeserved potential experience is never negaitve, but this could occur in estimation / optimization algorithm.

 ```python
 def education():